ldapjs/node-ldapjs/docs/guide.md

 ---
-title: ldapjs
+title: LDAP Guide | ldapjs
-brand: spartan
 markdown2extras: wiki-tables
 logo-color: green
 logo-font-family: google:Aldrich, Verdana, sans-serif
 header-font-family: google:Aldrich, Verdana, sans-serif
 ---

-# This guide
+# LDAP Guide

 This guide was written assuming that you (1) don't know anything about ldapjs, and perhaps more importantly (2) know little, if anything about LDAP.
 If you're